OCA/pos/pos_hide_cost_price_and_margin/README.rst

 -  `Trobz <https://trobz.com>`__:

    -  Hai Lang <hailn@trobz.com>
+   -  Tri Doan <tridm@trobz.com>

 Other credits
 -------------

-The development of this module for 15.0 was financially supported by Camptocamp
+The migration of this module from 15.0 to 17.0 was financially supported by Camptocamp

 Maintainers
 -----------